pallandir/leetcode/explanations/all_words_of_length_n.md

     self.children = children if children else []
 ```

 Addtionnaly we can also write a `display` method that will print the generated tree in a nice format.
-This will use a DFS traversal for each level.
+This will use a BFS traversal for each level.

 ```py
 class Node: